Supporting Health & Healing

 Yoga Therapy & NeuroSupport

-Yoga for Therapy & NeuroSupportive Therapies in Bloomington Indiana - Indianapolis
+Yoga for Therapy & NeuroSupportive Therapies in Bloomington IN - Indianapolis.

 We are committed to authenticity and quality—

 Yoga Therapy is focused on the individual, providing one-on-one therapy to heal or recover, and to support those with lifelong conditions or in need of long-term therapy.
 Gentle, therapeutic yoga is a means to create positive change not only in the physical body, but by improving overall quality of life and mental wellbeing.
-Yoga Therapy is offered in-residence in the Bloomington area for therapeutic rehabilitation and disability, managing chronic pain, cancer recovery, as well as NeuroSupportive Yoga Therapy™ for neurological conditions such as multiple sclerosis and Parkinson's, or conditions with neurological involvement such as Ehlers-Danlos and lupus.
+Yoga Therapy is offered in Bloomington Indiana and Indianapolis for therapeutic rehabilitation and disability, managing chronic pain, cancer recovery, as well as NeuroSupportive Yoga Therapy™ for neurological conditions such as multiple sclerosis and Parkinson's, or conditions with neurological involvement such as Ehlers-Danlos and lupus.

-We are a C-IAYT yoga therapist under the standards set by the International Association of Yoga Therapists, respecting the traditions of Hatha yoga while integrating them into customized yoga therapy programs.
+As an experienced C-IAYT yoga therapist we provide yoga therapy under the comprehensive standards set by the International Association of Yoga Therapists, respecting the traditions of Hatha yoga while integrating them into customized yoga therapy programs.
 Yoga is wonderfully versatile and adaptable: Its effects may be readily appreciated whether able, less able, or confined to a wheelchair or bed.
+To learn more about yoga as a therapy and support for life-challenges, please contact us.

 Restoration Yoga Therapy™ sessions provide gentle therapy for chronic pain and anxiety.
 Unresolved neurogenic pain, pain due to injury, or the stress and anxiety of having an unpredictable, life-altering condition may each contribute in a different way to losing one's sense of self—physically, mentally, and emotionally.
 Chronic pain is directly associated with high levels of anxiety and long-term stress, as well as lack of sleep, which in turn lead to chronic pain.
 Breaking this cycle, even momentarily, can help ease pain patterns.